This page uses so called "cookies" to improve its service (i.e. "tracking"). Learn more and opt out of tracking

 Principle

-No. XIII.2.6 - Decision making by panel of arbitrators
+No. XIV.2.6 - Decision making by panel of arbitrators

 (a) In arbitral proceedings with more than one arbitrator, any decision of the arbitral tribunal shall be made, unless otherwise agreed by the parties, by a majority of all its members.